aedanpope/tc_client/README.md

 Recent AI research using Q-networks for StarCraft micro has looked primarily at symmetrical battles of groups of Marines.
 In particular, Marine 5v5 where the opponent just attack-moves the AI controlled 5 marines was studied in [Usunier et al, 2016](https://arxiv.org/abs/1609.02993) and [Foerster et al, 2017](https://arxiv.org/abs/1702.08887).
 This is a good environment for exploring the multi-agent problem, and extending models to the stochasitc high-dimensional StarCraft space.

 There are many challenges to the StarCraft environment that marine 5v5 does not expose us to:
-- Exploration complexity: Foerster et al. measure that giving _no_ orders to the friendly controlled marines leads to a win rate of 84% (Foerster, 2017), this means that agents have a decent default policy to iteratively learn and improve from.
+- Exploration complexity: giving _no_ orders to the friendly controlled marines leads to a win rate of 84% (Foerster, 2017), this means that agents have a decent default policy to iteratively learn and improve from.
 - Asymmetry: One of the interesting AI challenges of StarCraft is the asymmetry in micro battles and races.
 There are 3 distint races with very different units and technologies available, leading to 9 different roles a completely general StarCraft AI has to learn (i.e. controlling {Terran, Zerg, Protos} vs enemy {Terran, Zerg, Protoss} is 9 distinct problems to solve with many common features).
 - Planning: In marine 5v5, short term gains are a close proxy for long term victory.
 Doing some extra damage to the opponent this frame is probably good.
 In both (Foerster et al., 2017) and (Usunier et al., 2016), the agents are rewarded for dealing more damage to the opponent than they take in a timestep.
 However, In StarCraft it's common to either:
   - Make short term sacrifices to realise a longer term advantage.